MaciejKus/maciejkus.github.io/source/_posts/2014-07-26-setting-up-octopress.markdown

 to
 {% codeblock %}gem 'stringex', '~> 2.5.2'{% endcodeblock %}
 </p>
 <p>The second issue was that when I moved the default index.html file to blog/index.html as described on the Octopress <a href='http://octopress.org/docs/theme/template/'>website</a> blog/index.html would show up blank.
-There was no blog entries being listed on the page. when I moved the file back to the home directory the most recent blog posts once again showed up.
+There was no blog entries being listed on the page.
+When I moved the file back to the home directory the most recent blog posts once again showed up.
 The fix was to update _config.yml and set
 {% codeblock %}paginate_path: "posts/:num"{% endcodeblock %}
 to
 {% codeblock %}paginate_path: "blog/posts/:num"{% endcodeblock %}